Pedsgimind/pedsgimind-docsy/content/en/blog/_index.md

 # Little Bellies, Big Answers

-This blog shares **clear, evidence-informed pediatric digestive health education** for parents and caregivers.
+This blog shares **clear, evidence-informed pediatric digestive health education developed, reviewed and maintained by Dr. Mohammad Hussein** for parents and caregivers.
 It is written to help families understand common symptoms, recognize red flags, and know what questions to ask.

 ---